fusionengine-org/fusion/docs/v5/wiki/math.md

 ```python
 	fusion.SMALLERPI
 ```
-An extremely shortened version of pi (3.14):
+An extremely shortened version of PI (3.14):
 ```python
 	fusion.SMALLPI
 ```

-This allows you to get the floor value of a number.
+This allows you to get the floor value of a number with decimals at the end.
 ```python
   fusion.FLOOR(3.4)
 ```